Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 22.1% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 21.5% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 744,824 2010: 748,441 2011: 764,142 2012: 781,046 2013: 796,073 2014: 815,057 2015: 835,356 2016: 856,177 2017: 874,809 2018: 893,216 2019: 909,585 2010 base 2019